blond-admin/BLonD/README.md

 PYHEADTAIL LONGITUDINAL
 ==========

-Longitudinal version of the CERN HeadTail code for simulation of multi-particle beam dynamics with collective effects.
+Longitudinal version of the CERN PyHeadTail code for the simulation of multi-particle beam dynamics with collective effects.

-The structure is the following:
+The structure is as follows:

 1) 5 folders reserved for the current members of the "longitudinal team" for their main files, input and output data